syseleven/grav-docs-metakube/pages/02.Documentation/02.projects/default.en.md

 ## Adding a new project

 In the list of all your projects you can create new projects or delete existing ones.
-Additionally you can find an `Add Project` button in the dropdown menu in the upper left corner.
+Additionally you can find an `Add Project` button in the drop-down menu in the upper left corner.

 ## Adding members to a project